Hackathon-Nervos-el-tumero/nervos7/README.md

 # Gitcoin: 7) Port An Existing Ethereum DApp To Polyjuice

 ## Introduction
 Hello!
 I've made a simple voting dapp using Polyjuice and Godwoken.
-It's is based on my own smartcontract that I created recently.
+It's is based on my own smartcontract that I've created recently.
 App was made with React.
 It's required to use `npm install` command to install all needed dependecies and `npm start` to run it.

 ## 1. Screenshots or video of application:
 Video demo link: https://www.youtube.com/watch?v=QRcukbeQzLA&ab_channel=tumer